Key Takeaways

 The transition from Web2 to Web3 has transformed how businesses track user behavior, making it essential to choose the right Web3 analytics company to thrive in the decentralized economy.

-What is web3 attribution
+What is web3 attribution?

 Web3 attribution shifts from traditional Web2 analytics methods to address limitations in decentralized environments.
 Unlike cookie-based tracking, Web3 uses wallet addresses as unique identifiers, enabling persistent tracking across platforms.

-Key features of Web3 attribution include:
+Key features of a web3 attribution stack

-A Web3 analytics stack combines traditional and blockchain-based tracking to provide a comprehensive view of user behavior.
+An onchain attribution stack combines traditional and blockchain-based tracking to provide a comprehensive view of user behavior.
 It employs data capture methods such as:

 JavaScript pixels and mobile SDKs: For traditional web and mobile tracking.